Skip to content

-A comprehensive mitochondrial restoration protocol layering SS-31 (inner membrane repair), MOTS-c (biogenesis activation), NMN (NAD+ substrate), and PQQ (PGC-1α stimulation).
+A comprehensive mitochondrial restoration protocol with two tiers.
+Foundation Tier: SS-31 (inner membrane repair), MOTS-c (biogenesis activation), NMN (NAD+ substrate), PQQ (PGC-1α stimulation).
+Advanced Tier adds Urolithin A (mitophagy) and Taurine (membrane stability).
 Designed for chronic fatigue, exercise performance decline, and mitochondrial age-related dysfunction.
-The order of administration is critical.

 Daily Schedule